How to Fix Activation Error: 0xC004C003 on Windows 11

 2. If you’re prompted by the User Account Control window, click Yes to grant admin access.

-3. Once you’re inside the Windows Update screen, move over to the right-hand section of the screen and click on the Check for updates button.
+3. Once you are inside the Windows Update screen, move over to the right-hand section of the screen and click on the “Check for Updates” button.

 Check for Windows Updates

-Note: If you have a lot of pending updates waiting to be installed, you will be prompted to restart before every Windows update is installed – if this happens, restart as instructed, but make sure to return to this same screen once the next startup is complete.
+4. If new pending updates are identified, click on “Install All,” and then wait until every pending update is installed.
+Note: If you have many pending updates waiting to be installed, you will be prompted to restart before every Windows update is installed.
+If this happens, restart as instructed, but ensure that you return to this same screen once the next startup is complete.

-2. Troubleshoot With the Activation Troubleshooter
+2. Troubleshoot with the Activation Troubleshooter.

-If the problem is caused by a temporary inconsistency and your product license key is legit, you should be able to address the issue automatically by running the Activation Troubleshooter and applying the recommended fix.
+If the problem is caused by a temporary inconsistency and your product license key is legitimate, you should be able to address the issue automatically by running the Activation Troubleshooter and applying the recommended fix.

 Running the Activation troubleshooter